Washington Nationals (2005-Present)

 Despite the quality of the two aces of their current staff, the #1 choice for the franchise is still easy.
 Steve Rogers (1973-1985) overall record was only 158-152 in his 13 year career, all with Montreal.
 He led the league in losses twice, but this was with a very bad team..
 When the team turned things around, beginning in 1979 he ran off years of 13-12, 16-11, 12-8, 19-8, and 17-12.

-In Max Scherzer’s (2015-Present) five years in Washington he has finished first in the Cy Young balloting twice, 2nd once, and 5th once.
-In 2019 he is one of the favorites to win it for the third time for the Nationals, this would be the fourth time overall (he won one with Detroit in 2013).
-He’s 34 years old and his career win total is at 169, which still seems a little low for a Cooperstown call, but, barring injury, seems a safe bet to get in.
+In Max Scherzer’s (2015-Present) five years in Washington he has finished first in the Cy Young balloting twice, and in the top five three other times.
+In 2019 he was one of the key members of a World Series Champion Team.
+He’s 35 years old and his career win total is at 170, which still seems a little low for a Cooperstown call, but, barring injury

-Scherzer and Stephen Strasburg (2010-Present) anchor the pitching staff that is the heart of the Nationals current success.
-Strasburg just might be the most hyped first overall draft pick in baseball history.
-Washington Management has been so cautious with him, that when the team made the playoffs in 2012 they sat Strasburg down to protect his arm.
+Scherzer and Stephen Strasberg (2010-Present) anchor the pitching staff that is the heart of the Nationals current success.
+Strasberg just might be the most hyped first overall draft pick in baseball history.
+Washington management has been so cautious with him, that when the team made the playoffs in 2012 they sat Strasberg down to protect his arm.
 They did not get out of the first round.
-Quite a sacrifice for a franchise that has still never made a World Series.
+Quite a sacrifice for a franchise that did not make it to the World Series until 2019.
+When they finally got there, Strasberg was the Series MVP in their dramatic and improbable seven game triumph

 #4 goes to another Expo hurler who performed during their struggling Montreal days.
 Dennis Martinez (1986-1993), was an impressive 100-72 in his time in Montreal.
 He won an ERA title in 1991, when he also led the league in complete games and shut-outs.